gyubeomim/V-Rep-Autonomous-Vehicle-Simulator/README.md

 <br /> <br />
-## Instrunction
-- It's built for Autonomous Vehicle Simulator using V-Rep & ROS simultaneously
-- It publishes data `Velodyne PointCloud`, `IMU Sensor`, `GPS`, `Localization (X,Y,Z,Heading)`, `Transform (tf)`
-to ROS at the same time as soon as you run the simulation.
-- Map File was built by using `Google Sketchup`.

-1. move `libv_repExtImu.so`, `libv_repExtRosVelodyne.so` to your V-Rep home folder.
-2. open V-Rep 3.5 and Run `.ttt` file. if there is no error, It's OK
-  2.1. should USE `V-Rep 3.5` Version to use V-Rep with ROS automatically connected

 ## Cite
  - if you are using this environment as a research, please cite us.
  ```